kamilkisiela/loona/docs/angular/recipies/ngrx.md

 ---
-title: Migrate from Redux or NGRX
+title: Angular - Migrate from NGRX or Redux
+sidebar_label: Migrate from NGRX or Redux
 ---

 We don't have yet a solid migration path to switch from Redux or NGRX to Loona but let's explore how it might look like!